MSVWalker/NeuroVision/README.md

   - **Augmentation Techniques**: Augmentation used to increase the training set diversity and reduce overfitting.

 #### 3.6 Conclusion
-The tuning of CNN parameters is crucial for achieving optimal model performance.
+Tuning CNN parameters is crucial for achieving optimal model performance.
 Future work should include more complex models - both deeper and more novel, such as residual layers, bottlenecks, dropout etc.

 ## 4. Transfer Learning with ResNet